DIT112-V20/group-07/README.md

 ## Resources
 ### Hardware
 - 1x Smartcar
-- 2x Ultrasonic sensor
+- 2x Ultrasonic Sensor
-- 1x Micro Lidar sensor
+- 1x Micro Lidar Sensor
 - 2x Breadboard
-- 1x Neo gps 6m module
+- 1x Neo GPS 6m Module
 - 1x Android Smartphone

 ### Software
 - Arduino IDE
 - Android Studio
-- Smartcar library
+- Smartcar Library
-- Bluetooth serial library
+- Bluetooth Serial Library
-- VL53L0X library
+- VL53L0X Library
-- Wire library
+- Wire Library
 - [TinyGPSPlus](https://github.com/mikalhart/TinyGPSPlus) library

 ## Setup

 ### Smartcar
+To set-up the car, please see the documentation provided by Platisd https://platis.solutions/blog/2020/02/16/smartcar-gets-an-esp32-upgrade/ and https://github.com/platisd/smartcar_shield
 #### Sensors
-- Attach one ultrasonic sensor to the front of the car, connect the trig pin to D19 & the echo pin to D5
+- Attach one Ultrasonic Sensor to the front of the car, connect the trig pin to D19 & the echo pin to D5
-- Attach one ultrasonic sensor to the right side of the car, connect the trig pin to D33 & the echo pin to D18
+- Attach one Ultrasonic Sensor to the right side of the car, connect the trig pin to D33 & the echo pin to D18
-- Attach one MICRO LIDAR SENSOR directly to the left side of the car
+- Attach one Micro Lidar Sensor directly to the left side of the car
 - Attach the GPS module to the car and connect the GPS RXPin to D16 and the TXPin to D17

 #### Calibration
 To calibrate the car, please see the documentation provided by Platisd (https://github.com/platisd/smartcar_shield)

-Sensors that need calibiration:
+Sensors that need to be calibrated:
 - Gyroscope
 - Odometer
-- Ultrasonic sensors
+- Ultrasonic Sensors
-- MICRO LIDAR SENSOR
+- Micro Lidar Sensro

-Methods that need calibiration:
+Methods that need calibration:
-- Forward
+- STEERING_OFFSET_FORWARD
-- Backward
+- STEERING_OFFSET_BAKWARDS

 #### Software
 - Go to the Arduino IDE's library manager and install the following libraries: